Finding the Best Maternity Pillow

 The two primary benefits of body pillows are comfort and safety.
 These are 2 great benefits; however, these pillows can even provide extra benefit post-birth.

 Comfort: Being comfortable is a necessity during pregnancy, not a luxury.
 Finding comfort at bedtime can feel like an impossibility and getting even a minimal amount of sleep can be difficult.
 Fluttering kicks, aching back, bulging stomach, nausea, indigestion, acid reflux, increased respiration, increased heart rate, and an under-functioning bladder are just a few of the things which plague pregnant women, especially when they are lying down.
-A body pillow helps create a more comfortable setting by alleviating much of the pressure on your back and abdomen.
+A body pillow helps create a more comfortable setting by alleviating much of the pressure on your back and abdomen, and what pregnant woman doesn’t want a pillow that stays cold.
 Depending on the style and shape you choose, it may also ease pressure on shoulders, neck, and legs.

 Safety: Maternity pillows serve the dual purpose of creating a safer environment for both mother and fetus during sleep.
 A body-length pillow ensures an expecting mom stays positioned on her side, and doesn’t roll onto her stomach or back, which can present issues.
 They support the stomach in a way that allows surrounding muscles to rest, thus reducing the risk of muscle strain or other injury.